hwanglab/HE_IHC_HN_analysis/README.md

 © This project is licensed under GPL - see the [LICENSE](https://github.com/hwanglab/HE_IHC_HN_analysis/blob/master/LICENSE) file for details.

+## Acknowledgements
+This study was funded internally at Mayo Clinic, Florida.
+We thank the patients and their families.

 ## Contact
 Reach out to the [Hwang Lab](https://www.hwanglab.org/).